omnilaboratory/obd/README.md

 }
 ```

-Remember to watch the display of `Message log` window, to see what OBD relies in each communication between Alice and Bob.
-Thesea are usefull when we try to debug OBD and to write real code for it.
+Remember to watch the display of `Message log` window, to see what OBD replies in each communication between Alice and Bob.
+These are usefull information when we try to debug OBD and to write real code for it.

 This document is not completed yet, and will be updated during our programming.